 *Prevention, Treatment and Vaccine Information

 How can I prevent HPV?
 There are ways to prevent HPV.
 One way is to get the HPV vaccine called Gardasil.
-The other way to prevent HPV or any STI is to not have sexual contact with another person.
+The other way to avoid HPV or any STI is not having sexual contact with another person.
 If you do have sex, lower your risk of getting an STI with the following steps:

 - Get tested.
 Be sure you and your partner are tested for STIs.
 Talk to each other about the test results before you have sex.

 - Be monogamous.
 Having sex with just one partner can lower your risk for STIs.
 After being tested for STIs, be faithful to each other.
 That means that you have sex only with each other and no one else.